 - Air Emissions

 - Land Use

 - Local Issues Normal and Abnormal Conditions such as noise, odor, dust, traffic, appearance, etc.

 6.1.4 Planning action

-The organization should plan to take actions to address its significant environmental aspects, compliance obligations, and its identified risks and opportunities.
+The organization should plan to take action to address its significant environmental aspects, compliance obligations, and its identified risks and opportunities.
 The organization must integrate and implement the actions into its environmental management system processes, or other business processes.
 The organization evaluates the effectiveness of these actions.
-While planning these actions, the organization shall consider its technological options and its financials, operational and business requirements.
+While planning these actions, the organization shall consider its technological options and its financials, operational, and business requirements.